willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 ## Charge

-Our awareness of electric charge comes from carefully observing nature.
-We observe a force between objects that, like gravity, seems to act at a distance.
-Even though the force is invisible, we know it is there.
-We made up a name for what causes this force.
+Our awareness of electricity comes from carefully observing nature.
+It started with *static electricity*, also called *electrostatics*, where you rub materials against each other, like a balloon on a sweater.
+We observe a force between rubbed objects.
+This *electric force* seems act at a distance (the objects don't have to be touching).
+In that way electric force bears a resemblance to gravity.
+Even though electric force is invisible, we know it is there because we see and feel and measure the attraction or repulsion.
+Scientists made up a name for what causes this force.
 We call it *charge*.

-If you fiddle around with static electricity you will eventually conclude there are two types of electric charge.
-Opposite charges attract, and like charges repel.
-That is the most basic rule of electricity.
+If you fiddle around with static electricity long enough you eventually conclude there are two types of electric charge.
+The interaction between the two types is captured by this most basic rule of electricity,

+**Opposite charges attract; like charges repel**.

 Compare this to gravity.
-There is only one type of gravity: it only attracts.
+Gravity has only one type; it only attracts.
 Gravity never repels.
-Compared to our daily experience with gravity, electricity can seem kind of weird.
+Our daily experience makes us intimately familiar with gravity, but electricity can seem kind of weird.
+Electric charge can attract *and* repel.
+It takes a little getting used to.
+See [this article]({% link _articles/charge.md %}) for more details on how charge is measured.

 ## Conductors, insulators, semiconductors